isomerpages/enterprisesg-fha/pages/Leong Guan Food Manufacturer Pte Ltd.md

 			<img src="/images/Leong%20Guan%20Food/leong_guan_food_product_02.jpg">
 		</div>
 		<div class="flex-paragraph">
-			<h6 style="text-transform: uppercase; color: black;">Fresh Noodles Series</h6>
+			<h6 style="text-transform: uppercase; color: black;">Fresh Rice Noodles</h6>
-			<p>Delighting taste buds and discerning palates, LG's selection of rice noodles encompasses a variety of widths, each offering a silky smooth mouthfeel.
-Dive into a realm of versatile and authentic flavors as our rice noodles seamlessly complement an array of dishes, notably Pad Thai and Pad See Ew.
-We also offer wheat based noodles, catering to varied preferences and culinary needs.</p>
+			<p>Delighting taste buds and discerning palates, our selection of rice noodles encompasses a variety of widths, each offering a silky smooth mouthfeel.
+These noodles cater to dietary preferences, being gluten-free and a delectable choice for both vegans and vegetarians.
+Dive into a realm of versatile and authentic flavors as our rice noodles seamlessly complement an array of dishes, notably Pad Thai and Pad See Ew.</p>
 		</div>
 	</div>
 </div>